-A showreel from Solent Productions of some of work produced for clients which have created significant opportunities for students and graduates to develop their professional media skills on real projects for clients.
+A showreel from Solent Productions of some of work produced for clients which have created opportunities for students and graduates to develop their professional media skills on real projects for clients.

 In 2009 Emily Eavis created this new area at Glastonbury.
 In this short film she describes the thinking behind the highest site at the festival, described as a wonderland for those seeking an escape from the hubbub of "downtown".

-Some highlights of the last few months of Solent TV's web broadcasting channel, one of the flagship innovations from Solent Productions.
+Some highlights from Solent TV's web broadcasting channel, one of the flagship innovations from Solent Productions.
 Run as a commissioner offering micro budgets to students, the work here showcases the best work made as part of their studies.